 The hoteliers and investors had heeded a government call, starting in 2007, to build more hotels in response to its own forecast of a tourism boom, after it revamped and diversified the sector.

-A big segment of mid-price hotel owners have found themselves without guests and unable to pay back the loans In the last few years business opportunists sold their property and took hasty bank loans to build hotels in Kigali and other parts of the country, with a target of filling the existing gap in bed numbers, as well as positioning themselves for the projected demand to be created by conferences.
+In the last few years business opportunists sold their property and took hasty bank loans to build hotels in Kigali and other parts of the country, with a target of filling the existing gap in bed numbers, as well as positioning themselves for the projected demand to be created by conferences.

 But just a few years down the road, a big segment of these hotel owners have found themselves without clientele and therefore without revenues to pay back the loans, which has prompted banks to put the hotels up for public auctions.